Last updated on June 27th, 2019 at 11:36 am.

 In closing, I’d like to reiterate the point that, indeed, it’s about balance.
 Being frugal is certainly a virtue, but frugality also has its limitations.
 If you find your frugal living habits are coming up short, it might be time to think about ways to increase your income.

 And the great thing about increasing your income is that you can dedicate as much time to that goal as you like.
 In other words, if you have a jam-packed schedule, you don’t necessarily have to spend 40 hours per week on it your side project.
 If you only have a few hours, that’s perfectly fine!

 I realize this may still not work for everyone, but even just a few hours of effort into increasing your income could go a long way.

-At the end of the day, it’s about the balance between being frugal and earning more.
+At the end of the day, it’s about the balance between extremely frugal living and earning more.
 If you can find that balance, you’ll be well on your way to a better life.